 In the absence of a tax treaty exemption, nonresident aliens, nonresident alien beneficiaries, and foreign estates generally are subject to a 30% federal withholding tax under section 1441 on the taxable portion of a periodic or nonperiodic pension or annuity payment that is from U.S. sources.
 However, most tax treaties provide that private pensions and annuities are exempt from withholding and tax.
-Also, payments from certain pension plans are exempt from withholding of Tax on Nonresident Aliens and Foreign Entities, and Pub.
+Also, payments from certain pension plans are exempt from withholding even if no tax treaty applies.
+See Pub.
+515, Withholding of Tax on Nonresident Aliens and Foreign Entities, and Pub.
 519, U.S. Tax Guide for Aliens, for details.
 A foreign person should submit Form W-8BEN, Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding, to the payer before receiving any payments.
 The Form W-8BEN must contain the foreign person's TIN.